bitweb-project/electrumxbte/docs/features.rst

 Implementation
 ==============

-ElectrumX does not do any pruning or throwing away of history.
+ElectrumXBTE does not do any pruning or throwing away of history.
 I want to retain this property for as long as it is feasible, and it appears efficiently achievable for the foreseeable future with plain Python.